shenitagao/digital-garden/_pages/about.md

 ---
 layout: page
-title: About
+title: about
 permalink: /about
 ---

-*This is an about page.*

-Feel free to tell the world about what you love! 😍
+i like to think sometimes